Skreen5hot/concretize/PHASE_0_CI_STATUS.md

 ## Recommended Actions

 ### ✅ Completed Actions
-1. ✅ PWA CI workflow is ready (with deployment to GitHub Pages)
+1. ✅ PWA CI workflow configured for testing and validation
 2. ✅ PWA tests pass locally (76/76)
 3. ✅ Removed failing gitDataPOC tests from legacy CI
-4. ✅ Removed gitDataPOC deployment from ci.yml (was trying to copy non-existent directory)
+4. ✅ Fixed deployment in ci.yml to build and deploy PWA (not gitDataPOC)
-5. ✅ Consolidated deployment to pwa-ci.yml only (no deployment conflicts)
+5. ✅ Consolidated deployment to ci.yml only (runs on all main pushes)

 ### Ready for Next Push
-- PWA CI will run automatically on changes to `pwa/**` and deploy to GitHub Pages
+- `ci.yml` runs on all pushes to main/dev:
-- Legacy CI will run framework unit tests only (no deployment)
+  - Tests: Legacy framework unit tests
+  - **Deploy**: Builds and deploys PWA to GitHub Pages (main only)
+- `pwa-ci.yml` runs when `pwa/**` changes:
+  - Tests: TypeScript check, unit tests, coverage
+  - Build: Verification build (no deployment to avoid conflicts)
 - All tests passing locally, both workflows ready for CI

 ---